Do you want to disable directory browsing in WordPress? This article will show you the exact steps required to disable them.

 Finally, save the .htaccess file after adding the code and upload it to the file manager of the cPanel.
 Since the .htaccess file already exists in your WordPress file directory, you’ll have to replace it with the new file when you upload it.

 Now, check if the directory browsing is disabled by adding the path “/wp-includes” at the end of your domain once again.
-You can see that it’s disabled now.
+You can see that it is now disabled.

 2) Disable Directory Browsing in WordPress with FTP